33 companies tested a 4-day workweek. None are planning to switch back

 Eighteen companies say they definitely plan to continue a four-day week, seven intend to continue but haven’t finalized plans, one company is “leaning toward continuing” and one is “not yet sure.”
 Zero of the participating companies said they were leaning toward stopping or switching back.

-The overall average rating by employees was a 9.1 out of 10, 4 Day Week Global said in its final report.
+The overall average rating by employees was 9.1 out of 10, 4 Day Week Global said in its final report.
 About 97% said they wanted to continue the trial.
-Employees cited improvement in stress, burnout, work-life balance and physical health as reasons they preferred the shorter week.
+Employees cited improvement in stress, burnout, work-life balance, and physical health as reasons they preferred the shorter week.

 Seventy percent of employees surveyed said they’d need a 10% to 50% pay bump to consider returning to a 40-hour week.